fabioviola-cmcc/scripMaker/README.md

 2. Grid file not found
 3. Mask file not found
 4. Opening of the output file failed
+5. Wrong model specified (only 'atm' and 'ocn' allowed)
+6. Model name not provided

 More will be added soon.